We Light the Way: Casting

+The episode stars Paddy Considine as King Viserys I Targaryen, Matt Smith as Prince Daemon Targaryen, Rhys Ifans as Ser Otto Hightower, Steve Toussaint as Lord Corlys Velaryon, Eve Best as Princess Rhaenys Targaryen, Fabien Frankel as Ser Criston Cole, Milly Alcock as Young Princess Rhaenyra Targaryen, Emily Carey as Young Queen Alicent Hightower, Graham McTavish as Ser Harrold Westerling, Matthew Needham as Larys "Clubfoot" Strong, and Jefferson Hall as twin brothers Lord Jason and Ser Tyland Lannister.

-The episode stars Paddy Considine, Matt Smith, Rhys Ifans, Steve Toussaint, Eve Best, Fabien Frankel, Milly Alcock, Emily Carey, Graham McTavish, Matthew Needham, and Jefferson Hall.
-It marks the final appearance of Alcock as young Rhaenyra Targaryen, Carey as young Alicent Hightower, and Theo Nate as young Laenor Velaryon, due to the 10-year time jump between this and the succeeding episode, in which Rhaenyra, Alicent, and Laenor are portrayed as adults by Emma D'Arcy, Olivia Cooke, and John Macmillan, respectively.
-It also marks the first and only appearance of Savannah Steyn as the teenage Laena Velaryon, who was portrayed as a younger child by Nova Foueillis-Mose in the first and second episodes, in which the adult version will be subsequently portrayed by Nanna Blondell; and the final appearance of David Horovitch as Grand Maester Mellos who is later confirmed to have died sometime in between the time jump.
+The episode marks the final appearance of Carey as Young Alicent and Theo Nate as Young Laenor Velaryon, due to the 10-year time jump between this and the succeeding episode, in which both characters are portrayed as adults by Olivia Cooke and John Macmillan, respectively.
+It also marks the first and only appearances of Rachel Redford as Lady Rhea Royce and Savannah Steyn as the teenage Laena Velaryon, who was portrayed as a younger child by Nova Foueillis-Mose in the first and second episodes, in which the adult version is subsequently portrayed by Nanna Blondell; and the final appearances of recurring cast members Solly McLeod as Ser Joffrey Lonmouth and David Horovitch as Grand Maester Mellos, who is later confirmed to have died sometime in between the time jump.